openmhealth/web-visualizations/README.md

 ###Further customizations

 After a chart has been constructed, but *before it is rendered*, you may choose to get the Plottable components and make further modifications that are not afforded by the constructor's `options` parameter.
-Get the plottable components, modify them, and render the chart by calling:
+Get the Plottable components, modify them, and render the chart by calling:

 ```javascript
 var components = chart.getComponents();